WebAssembly/spec/document/core/exec/numerics.rst

 * All operators use round-to-nearest ties-to-even, except where otherwise specified.
   Non-default directed rounding attributes are not supported.

-* Following the recommendation that operators propagate NaN bits from their operands is permitted but not required.
+* Following the recommendation that operators propagate :ref:`NaN <syntax-nan>` payloads from their operands is permitted but not required.

 * All operators use "non-stop" mode, and floating-point exceptions are not otherwise observable.
   In particular, neither alternate floating-point exception handling attributes nor operators on status flags are supported.